 Don't bother with a website - just use Facebook

 You could rey on third party websites, but you don't have control over your data or how they might change things in the future, or how trends might change.
 It's a good idea to have a Facebook or Twitter presence - or Instagram if you have a younger demographic - but the received wisdom is that these should augment not replace your own website.

 A Church Near You

 The Church of England operates a free-to-use website that any parish or benefice can plug into.
 It might not be the prettiest, and it lacks some features of other more bespoke solutions, but it is being actively developed and invested in, it is free and it has the advantage of gathering lots of parishes' information into one place.
 It's certainly worth a look if you want an Anglican website.
 Again, it might be something to run in conjunction with your own site.

 Check out "A Church Near You" website to find out more.

 Free Content Management System

 The most popular and the market leader is WordPress.
 It does take some learning, and can be overly-complex for novice users - but there is an active community support base.
-If you go down this route, it is probably worth investing £20 or so in a premium theme, to add a touch more style.
+If you go down this route, it is probably worth investing £30 or so in a premium theme, to add a touch more style.
+Wordpress will host a site for you (more limitations/fees but more user-friendly) or allows you to host your own (you're in full control, so without limitations but requires more tech savvy).

 There are alternatives to WordPress worth considering as well.
 Wix, with its massive advertising budget and ease-of-use, is stealing some market share.
 Joomla, Drupal and Weebly are also worthy candidates.
 Each one has pros and cons.
 If you want to explore this marketplace, go to their sites with a clear list in your mind of what you're looking for to see if they tick the boxes for you.